govau/service-manual/content/creating-user-centred-content/content-design/pair-writing/how-to-pair-write.md

 You can organise this one-on-one or in a workshop scenario with several pairs working at once.

-If you are working remotely you can pair write using video conferencing and a collaborative tool such as Google docs or Microsoft Word.
+If you are working remotely you can pair write using video conferencing and a collaborative tool such as Google Docs or Microsoft Word.

 Be clear to your partner about:
 - how much time you need from them